Leoncio Evita Enoy

-Leoncio Evita Enoy (Udubuandolo, August 8, 1929 – Bata, December 1996) was an intellectual, painter and writer from Equatorial Guinea.
+Leoncio Evita Enoy (8 August 1929 – December 1996) was an Equatorial Guinean intellectual, painter and writer.

 Life

-He attended several schools in San Carlos and learned drawing by correspondence.
+Evita attended several schools in San Carlos and learned drawing by correspondence.
 He worked as a teacher in Bata's Escuela de Artes y Oficios (School of Arts and Offices) and was a regular contributor to the Poto-Poto literary magazine.
 He lived in Cameroon from 1953 to 1960.